 The medical malpractice lawyers at McIver Brown Law Firm are experts in bedsore cases and can help you and your loved one get the justice and financial compensation you deserve.
 Fill out the contact form on the right side of this page for a free consultation or call toll free at 1-800-516-4783.

-It is best to prevent a bedsore before it starts, because they are often at a very advanced stage of bedsore once noticed and require long slow treatment.
+Of course it is best to prevent bedsores before they start.
+Too often, however, bedsores are already at an advanced stage before being noticed, which in turn requires long and difficult treatments.
 It is said that the best treatment for a bedsore is prevention.

 Tips for Bedsore Prevention:

-Change positions regularly, every 15 minutes if you are in a wheelchair and at least every two hours if you are in a bed.
-It also helps to avoid laying directly on your hip bones; try to lay at a 30 degree angle to reduce pressure to the hips.
-Avoid laying with a raised head of more than 30 degrees as this encourages the body to slip down and raises the risk of friction injuries.
+In order to help prevent bedsores, a number of activities can be done to ensure the best possible chances.
+Change positions regularly, every 15 minutes if you are in a wheelchair, and at least every two hours if you are in a bed.
+It also helps to avoid laying directly on your hip bones.
+Instead, try to lay at a 30 degree angle to reduce pressure to the hips.
+Avoid laying with a raised head of more than 30 degrees, as this encourages the body to slip down and raises the risk of friction injuries.
 Try using a pressure reducing mattress if you must remain in a bed every day.

 Inspect skin daily.
 Inspecting the skin is a great prevention tool to incorporate into your daily routine.
 Also keep skin clean and dry.
-If you have bandages also make sure they are changed daily.
-If you notice any skin damage, foul smell, infections, or tenderness you should receive medical attention immediately.
+If you have bandages, it’s imperative to make sure they are changed daily.
+If you notice any skin damage, foul smell, infections, or tenderness, you should seek medical attention immediately.

 Pay close attention to nutrition.
 Malnutrition can lead to bedsores as well as other diseases and illnesses.
 It is essential to get enough calories, protein, fat, vitamins, and minerals in your diet.
 Consult a dietitian to help come up with an eating plan that appeals to your food preferences while supplying the necessary nutrients.